snowy615/digital-systems/materials-src/digital-systems-slides/lecture2-state-instructions.typ

         #highlight(fill: blue.lighten(70%))[`bx`] #highlight(fill: red.lighten(80%))[lr]
       ]
     ]
-  ]
   , {set align(right); image("figures/rainbow-chart-B.png", width: 90%)})
 ]
 ]
-]

 #slide[
   == Datasheets: How we know how regs are encoded
-  #item-by-item[
+  #one-by-one[
-  #[This behaviour is not mysterious.
+  This behaviour is not mysterious.
 It was _designed_ by humans.
 Humans want others to understand.
 So they write documentation / datasheets.
 ARM publishes all this in easy-to-search formats!

-  So if you:]
+  So if you:][
   - go to https://spivey.oriel.ox.ac.uk/digisys/The_BBC_micro:bit,
   - click on ARM "architecture reference manual",
-  - look at the contents, and find "A5.1 Thumb instruction set encoding",
-  #[you will find all information that the rainbow chart was made from. \ \ ]
-  #[Follow links further, and you will find A6.7.15 for `bx`.]
+  - look at the contents, and find "A5.1 Thumb instruction set encoding",][ you will find all information that the rainbow chart was made from. \ \ ][ Follow links further, and you will find A6.7.15 for `bx`.]
-  ]
 ]

 #slide[